 $425/credit hour rate outside of Nebraska

 Through our Lutheran Guarantee, Lutheran Educators from around the world qualify for our special rate.

 Today's school counselors are vital members of the education team and leaders in the school community.
 As a school counselor, you are an educator trained to help develop students in three main areas: academic, personal/social and career exploration.
-Through our comprehensive degree program you will be prepared to advocate for students by working to problem solve and remove barriers to success.
+Through our comprehensive Master's of Arts in School Counseling online program, you will be prepared to advocate for students by working to problem solve and remove barriers to success.
 Part of your responsibilities may include teaching classroom lessons, facilitating small groups, providing short-term counseling services, guiding academic and career planning, leading crisis response and responding to needs.
-Working in collaboration with teachers, administrators, parents and other stakeholders your focus will be to promote student success.
-As a school counselor you will provide comprehensive programs that are preventative, research-based, objective-driven and developmentally appropriate.
+Working in collaboration with teachers, administrators, parents and other stakeholders, your focus will be to promote student success.
+As a school counselor, you will provide comprehensive programs that are preventative, research-based, objective-driven and developmentally appropriate.

-Gain the training and credentials you need to be a professional, successful school counselor with Concordia University, Nebraska’s completely online master’s in school counseling program.
-This degree is perfect for current teachers interested in professional career development or who desire to engage and work with students and families in new ways.
+Gain the training and credentials you need to be a professional, successful school counselor with Concordia University, Nebraska’s 100% online master's in school counseling program.
+This degree is perfect for current teachers interested in professional career development or who want to work with students and families in new ways.
 Track 2 is ideal if you do not have a teaching background, but desire to seek certification as a school counselor.

-Our program culminates with professional PK-12 certification in the state of Nebraska.
+Our Master's of Arts in School Counseling online program culminates with professional PK-12 certification in the state of Nebraska.
 The program is 100% aligned with the American School Counselor Association (ASCA) counselor competencies, so students may be prepared for practice in other states as well.

 For more information regarding state-by-state requirements, click here.

 - Foundations of school counseling